sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

     pagination = LimitOffsetFilter()

-# of the 100 records received in total, only 10 records should be returned, starting from the 20th
+# Out of the 100 records received in total,
+# only 10 records should be returned, starting from the 20th record.
 filter_params = {"pagination": (10, 20)}
 filter_set = ProductFilterSet(session, select(Product))
 query = filter_set.filter(filter_params)